Trial of Derek Chauvin: Government officials

 On March 29, White House Press Secretary Jen Psaki said that President Joe Biden would "be watching [the trial] closely", would not weigh in while it is ongoing and was not in touch with Floyd's family ahead of it.
 U.S. Representative Cori Bush tweeted on March 29 that "Derek Chauvin is on trial" and "George Floyd is not on trial", adding on March 30 that Chauvin's defense attorney is "arguing that George Floyd does not deserve justice".

 On April 19, California Representative Maxine Waters said if Chauvin was not found guilty of murder, members of the George Floyd protests "gotta stay on the street, we've got to get more active, we've got to get more confrontational, we've got to make sure that they know that we mean business".
 Judge Cahill called legislators' failure to refrain from commenting on court cases "abhorrent" and said Waters' comments may constitute grounds for the defense to appeal and overturn a potential guilty verdict.

 While the sequestered jury was deliberating, Biden said he was praying for "the right verdict".
 He also contacted Floyd's family during this time.
 He remarked, "They're a good family and they're calling for peace and tranquility, no matter what the verdict is."
 After the verdict, Biden and Vice President Kamala Harris made statements to the press, with Biden calling it a "step forward".
-Harris said justice isn't just a "people of color problem", but a problem for "every American".
+Harris said justice is not just a "people of color problem", but a problem for "every American".
 They both urged Congress to pass the George Floyd Justice in Policing Act, which Harris co-authored as Senator, to reform policing in America.

 Following the verdict, Republican Senators Tim Scott of South Carolina and Mike Braun of Indiana made statements indicating support for the ruling.
 Scott said that he was "thankful for the verdict" and that "There is no question in [his] mind that the jury reached the right verdict", and Braun said that he had "hoped for" a guilty verdict.
 Democratic Representative Joyce Beatty of Ohio, chair of the Congressional Black Caucus, spoke in support of the George Floyd Justice in Policing Act.
 Former President Barack Obama and First Lady Michelle Obama said that "Minneapolis did the right thing".